victorpoughon/torchlensmaker/roadmap.md

 ## Rays not colliding with surface

-1. intersect_newton: detect non colliding rays by returning outside of domain T values
 2. OpticalSurface: add error_on_no_collision option, by default drop
 3. OpticalSurface: add error_on_negative_collision, by default allow
 4. Factor shape.collide() default impl in BaseShape Surface provides override to add transform

+## Custom execution context

+custom execution context instead of nn.Sequential an execution returns the full (data, elements) chain

+* provide full output of data at each stage
+* remove need for data.previous chain
+* remove for forwark hooks
-add debug option to see number of rays at each stage, aperture of beam at each stage custom execution context instead of nn.Sequential, to provide full output of data at each stage, and remove need for data.previous chain, and for forwark hooks
+* add option to see number of rays at each stage
+* add option to see aperture of beam at each stage

-## Aperture

-collide with a line shape
-drop non colliding rays
-transmit colliding rays

 ## Negative collisions, aka surfaces collisions

 * Remove / make optional detection in OpticalSurface (negative ts is nominal)
 * Add collisions points / rays origins / rays vectors accumulator lists to data pipe
 * Add ts computation function to be used as regression terms during optimization

 ## Rendering